dalechyn/h0tw4t3r.github.io/content/posts/mev-backpack.md

 Interested in MEV but have no clue where to start? – **I will help you gather the things!**

 ## ⛓ Ethereum
-First off, you of course have to know Ethereum basics, a wallet, and some experience with Smart-Contract development.
+First of all, you have to know Ethereum basics, have a wallet, and have some experience with Smart-Contract development.

 I would absolutely recommend you [**LearnWeb3.io**](https://learnweb3.io/).

-I checked it out personally, and I can assure you, that as soon as you finish **ALL** levels, you can continue with your journey.
+I checked it out personally, and I can assure you, that as soon as you finish **ALL** levels, you can continue your journey.

 ## 🔨 Toolings
 - [Hardhat](https://hardhat.org/)